mr-wontdo/odin-recipes/README.md

 # odin-recipes
-This is recipe project was created to display the usage of HTML!
+This is recipe project was created to display the usage of HTML.